Young People’s Concerts

 - Tie musical arts to the schools’ core curriculum supporting the Virginia State Standards of Learning

-The 2017-2018 Young People’s Concert series will feature Carnegie Hall’s “Link Up” program, which will engage students by encouraging them to play instruments and sing along with the orchestra from their seats.
+The 2020-2021 Young People’s Concert series will feature Carnegie Hall’s “Link Up” program, which will engage students by encouraging them to play instruments and sing along with the orchestra from their seats.
 Click the links below for these helpful resources on Carnegie Hall’s Website: the teacher guide, student workbook, downloadable music, and classroom presentation resources.
-Because students are encouraged to sing or play along from their seats, we recommend beginning preparation 3 – 4 months before attending the concert using the Student Workbook, Teacher Guide, and Listening Tracks below.
 Professional development for teachers using the Link Up curriculum will made available throughout the school year.

-For more information, please contact James Justice our Manager of Education and Community Engagement at email@example.com.
+For more information, please contact our Director of Education, Helen Martell, at email@example.com.

 Become a volunteer!

 The Virginia Symphony needs your help!
 Volunteers at each of our performances lead students in participation, act as ushers, and direct students from the buses into the hall.
-If you are interested in joining the VSO team for this or any other performance, contact Hannah Baumer at firstname.lastname@example.org.
+If you are interested in joining the VSO team for this or any other performance, contact Kristen Bennington at firstname.lastname@example.org.